dnsimple/dnsimple-support/content/articles/troubleshooting-redirects.markdown

 ---
 title: Troubleshooting URL redirects
-excerpt: This article contains instructions to check and debug URL redirect issues.
+excerpt: How to check and debug URL redirect issues.
 categories:
 - Domains
 ---